8.4 Promoting culture and cultural participation

 - to create a counselling service to improve smaller settlements' cultural and community cultural basic services.

-14 county towns have participated in the programme (the funding was supplemented by additional EU and national sources) ('Agórák és térségük').
+14 county towns have participated in the programme (additional EU and national sources supplemented the funding).

-The project ended with the end of the financial cycle, but the cities committed to continue operating the institutions with their original purpose for at least 12 more years.
-Although the project was targeting the general population, Agóras are often mentioned in relation to the institutional background of youth policy, as youth tasks of municipalities were often carried out there ('25 év - Jelentés az ifjúságügyről').
-(For additional information see sub-chapter 8.5 Developing cultural and creative competences.)
+The project ended at the end of the financial cycle, but the cities pledged to continue operating the facilities with their original purpose for at least 12 more years.
+Although the project was aimed at the general population, the Agóras are often mentioned in the context of the institutional background of youth policy, as youth tasks of municipalities were often carried out there.

 'Hangfoglaló [Sound Conqueror] Programme'

-One of the flagship youth culture programme since 2017 has been the 'Hangfoglaló Programme' ('Hangfoglaló Program') (which is the successor of the Cseh Tamás Programme after 2014) administered by the temporary division of the National Cultural Fund (Nemzeti Kulturális Alap).
-(For more information about the National Cultural Fund please see sub-chapter 8.2 Administration and governance.)
+One of the flagship youth culture programmes since 2017 has been the 'Hangfoglaló Programme' ('Hangfoglaló Program') administered by the temporary division of the National Cultural Fund (Nemzeti Kulturális Alap).
+(For more information, see 8.2 Administration and governance.)

 The programme aims to support Hungarian popular music through its nine sub-programmes.
 These support the following activities: